goarrg/examples/README.md

 # Examples

-Examples only support running in module mode.
+Examples only support running in module mode:<br/>
 `go env -w GO111MODULE=on`

-After cloneing the repo, to run the examples (excluding the shared folder), simply cd to the folder and run `go run goarrg.com/cmd/goarrg run -vv`.<br/>
+After cloneing the repo, to run the examples (excluding the shared folder), simply cd to the folder and run: <br/>
+`go run goarrg.com/cmd/goarrg run -vv`.<br/>